by Martin Maenza

 Charley Parker ran his hand through his long hair.
 “Yeah, bummer that I didn’t, like, have my armor with us,” he said as he climbed into the front seat.
 “But it wasn’t a total waste.
 I, like, got to hang out with Wayne Tarrant!
 Got his autograph and a photo and everything!
 It was way cool.”

 Betty started the car.
-“Well, like, after all that, I can use a shower and such.
-Why don’t we head back to my place and take a swim?”
-The others realized that they were in Betty’s hands and that arguing with her was a pointless exercise.
+“Well, after all that, I can use a shower and such.
+Why don’t we head back to my place and, like, take a swim?”
+The others realized that they were in Betty’s hands and that arguing with her was a pointless exercise, so they just went along for the ride.